google/fuzzbench/docs/advanced-topics/setting_up_a_google_cloud_project.md

 experiments.

-* For the rest of this document, we will use `$PROJECT_REGION`, `$POSTGRES_INSTANCE`, and `$POSTGRES_PASSWORD` to refer to the name of the PostgreSQL instance you created, its region, and its password.
+* For the rest of this document, we will use `$PROJECT_REGION`, `$POSTGRES_INSTANCE`, and `$POSTGRES_PASSWORD` to refer to the region of the PostgreSQL instance you created, its name, and its password.
 Set them in your
 environment:

 ```bash